-4. Soft Dollar Arrangements: In certain situations, we enter into "soft dollar" agreements with broker-dealers that provide investment-related research and financial data for use with clients in exchange for our executing portfolio transactions through them.
-In such cases, we may pay commissions for transactions with these broker-dealers at higher rates than those charged by other broker-dealers.
+4. Soft Dollar Arrangements: In certain situations, we enter into "soft dollar" agreements with broker-dealers that provide soft dollar benefits to be used at our discretion for clients in exchange for our executing portfolio transactions through them.
+We determine the best use of these soft dollars in a quarterly best execution meeting.
+All soft dollars are used for investment related research and financial data which could take the form of stock prices, historical earnings, 10Ks, 10Qs, company information to report on marketing materials and due diligence, etc. For mix-use services we allocate between eligible and ineligible uses.
+In such cases, we may pay commissions for transactions with these brokerdealers at higher rates than those charged by other broker-dealers.
 These agreements follow pertinent SEC rules and procedures permitting such arrangements.
 This is important because this may conflict with a client's interest in paying the lowest commission rate available.
+When we use client brokerage commissions to obtain research or other products or services, we receive a benefit because we do not have to produce or pay for the research, products or services.
+We may have an incentive to select or recommend a broker-dealer based on our interest in receiving the research or other products or services, rather than on our clients' interest in receiving most favorable execution.

-When we enter into a soft dollar agreement with a broker dealer, we take steps to ensure that:
+When we enter into a soft dollar agreement with a broker dealer, we take steps which include keeping a soft dollar log, soft dollar review in the quarterly best execution meeting, annual calculation on mixed-use services, and testing to ensure that:

-- (a) the financial data and information provided by the broker-dealer will benefit the client being charged the commission, - (b) the commissions paid are reasonable in relation to the value of the brokerage services provided and our overall responsibilities to the client paying the commission and our other clients; and - (c) the investment-related research and financial information provided by the broker-dealer is of the type permitted by the SEC under soft dollar arrangements.
-We review our reasoning and decision-making regarding these agreements through our Best Execution Committee.
+(a) the financial data and information provided by the broker-dealer will benefit our clients.

+(b) the commissions paid are reasonable in relation to the value of the brokerage services provided; and

+(c) the investment-related research and financial information, defined above, provided by the broker-dealer is of the type permitted by the SEC under soft dollar arrangements.
+We review our reasoning and decision-making regarding these agreements through our Best Execution Committee and create a master brokerage allocation budget with the trader(s).
+Monthly reports are compiled to document soft dollar activities.
 This is important because we may also use this research information to benefit some of our clients who have not had trading activity that contributed commissions to that broker-dealer.
 We also may have an incentive to place our clients' trades through broker-dealers that offer these soft dollar agreements.